“Master operator” means a certified operator who has met the requirements under s. NR 114.18 (2)

 , Stats., Register February 2010 No. 650

-Every business required to be licensed by this chapter shall notify the department in writing within 15 days of any change in address, change of servicing vehicle or change of owner.
+Every business required to be licensed by this chapter shall notify the department in writing within 15 days of any change in address, change of servicing vehicle, change of owner, or change of operator-in-charge.

 No vehicle operator or person may dispose of or recycle septage unless done in accordance with this chapter or under county authority approved by the department under s.
 281.48 (5m)